mliszcz/msc-thesis/presentations/defense/defense.md

 * Default connector uses mTango on server side,

-* *mtango-connector* client is implemented with Fetch API,
+    * client is implemented with Fetch API,

-* Requires mTango to be configured with CORS support,
+    * requires mTango to be configured with CORS support,

 * Possible other implementations (e.g. with WebSocket),